econia-labs/emojicoin-dot-fun/doc/architecture-specification.md

 ## Indexing

-1. The user interface `SHALL` rely solely on the Aptos GraphQL endpoint for indexing purposes, enabling for example a leaderboard based on market capitalization of each emojicoin market.
 1. A `State` event `SHALL` be emitted for every operation, to enable fetching market state as of the most recent event.
 1. Each market `SHALL` track a vector of internal `PeriodicStateTracker`